IPv4: Private networks

 Of the approximately four billion addresses defined in IPv4, about 18 million addresses from three ranges are reserved for use in private networks as outlined by RFC 1918.
-Packets addresses in these ranges are not routable in the public Internet; they are ignored by all public routers.
+Packets with addresses in these ranges are not routable in the public Internet; they are ignored by all public routers.
 Therefore, private hosts cannot directly communicate with public networks, but require network address translation at a routing gateway for this purpose.